• Skip to primary navigation

 One will like the subwoofers and speaker to be very low, so the amplifier can be run without overheating.

-Wiring options causes the impedance of the subwoofer to change.
+Wiring options cause the impedance of the subwoofer to change.

 The point is worth noting that impedance changes with frequency but also with how the subwoofers and voice coils are grouped together: either with parallel or series arrangement.